-Most people measure financial health by their salary.
-It is an understandable instinct — income is visible, easy to compare, and arrives on a predictable schedule.
-But income tells you how fast water flows into a bucket.
-Net worth tells you how much water is actually in the bucket.
-A household earning $250,000 a year with $400,000 in debt and no savings has a net worth near zero.
-A household earning $65,000 with a paid-off home and $200,000 in retirement accounts has a net worth over $400,000.
-The second household is wealthier by every measure that matters.
+Most people think about financial health in terms of salary.
+It makes sense — income is visible, easy to compare, and shows up on a regular schedule.
+But income tells you how fast water flows into the bucket.
+Net worth tells you how much is actually in the bucket.
+I've seen households earning $250,000 with $400,000 in debt and nothing saved — net worth near zero.
+And households earning $65,000 with a paid-off home and $200,000 in retirement accounts — net worth over $400,000.
+The second family is wealthier by every metric that actually matters.

-The formula is simple: Net Worth = Total Assets − Total Liabilities.
-Assets are everything you own that has monetary value.
+Dead simple: Net Worth = Total Assets − Total Liabilities.
+Assets are everything you own with monetary value.
 Liabilities are everything you owe.
-The difference is your net worth — positive or negative.
+The difference is your net worth, and yes, it can be negative.

-The formula is simple.
-The challenge is being honest and thorough about what goes on each side.
+The math is easy.
+The hard part is being honest about what goes on each side.

-Assets fall into two broad categories: liquid assets (things you can convert to cash quickly) and illiquid assets (things with real value that take time or effort to sell).
+Assets break into two buckets: liquid (things you can convert to cash fast) and illiquid (things worth real money that take time to sell).

-What NOT to include: Personal property like furniture, clothing, electronics, and jewelry (unless genuinely valuable pieces like fine art or collectibles).
-These items depreciate rapidly, are difficult to sell at meaningful prices, and inflating your asset list with household goods gives a false sense of wealth.
-A conservative net worth calculation is more useful than an optimistic one.
+What NOT to include: Furniture, clothing, electronics, and jewelry (unless we're talking genuinely valuable pieces like fine art or collectibles).
+These things depreciate fast and are nearly impossible to sell at meaningful prices.
+I've seen people list $15,000 in "household goods" on their net worth worksheet — that's not wealth, that's stuff.
+A conservative number is always more useful than a feel-good one.

-Include every debt where you owe money to a lender, institution, or individual.
+Include every debt you owe — to a lender, institution, or individual.
 Use the current outstanding balance, not the original loan amount.

 | Assets | Value |